 Connecting Points: How Your Permit Expediter Helps You Avoid Single Points of Failure

-While I am a permit expediter I was looking into the fortune 500 companies of 2015 to guess who’d move up or down in 2016, and reviewing some of the annual reports from 2015 revealed some interesting information for any business hoping to increase their revenue: top companies and concepts avoid single points of failure.
-How in the world does this relate to construction projects?
+This past week, I was looking into the Fortune 500 companies of 2015 to guess who’d move up or down in 2016.
+While reviewing some of the annual reports from 2015, it revealed some interesting information for any business hoping to increase their revenue: top companies and concepts avoid single points of failure.
+Now, how does this relate to construction projects?
 Well, avoiding single points of failure in the development phase of your project can provide less stress for your team, your vendors, and your bottom line.
 We believe the cornerstone to any good development is government relations, that is, permit expediting.
 It is permit expediting that helps construction developments avoid single points of failure.

 We Have Someone In-House